KelvenH/E-Prospector.v2/README.md

 ### User Stories

-### Business Requirements
--    Business owners would;
-      * look to produce a game which is informative and fun to play
-      * generate brand awarenesss
-      * potential source of revenue if game was monetised (e.g. enhanced attributes)
-      * potentially create a community for example - player league

 ### Client Goals
 Site visitors ;
 -    Users want to;
       * navigate the site easily
-      * easily understand how to play the game
+      * understand how to play
-      * understand what the game is doing
-      * see what ‘score’ they have
       * be able to manage any inputs / actions easily
+      * see what ‘performance score / stats’ they have
+      * make interactive decisions to determine game outcome
       * have fun!